-Students interested in playing in a University orchestra are encouraged to attend the 'come and play' rehearsal conducted by Jonathan Tilbrook on Friday 24 September 2021, 2-5pm in the Rehearsal Hall, Department of Music.
+Students interested in playing in the University orchestra are encouraged to attend the 'come and play Dvořák Symphony No.9 (From the New World)' rehearsal conducted by Jonathan Tilbrook on Friday 29 September 2021, 2-4pm in the Rehearsal Hall, Department of Music.

 Made up of students, staff and alumni.
 Usually performs two or three concerts a year

 The University Choir is the largest choir on campus, and performs two or three concerts annually including a joint concert with the University Philharmonia.
 Membership is open to all students, alumni and staff of University of Nottingham.
 There is no audition requirement for students; staff and alumni are required to do a short, informal audition for entry.

 The Choir is conducted by professional freelance conductor Calum Fraser.